Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Christmas Eve traditions

 In Switzerland, families celebrate Christmas on the evening of December 24.
-In the morning of Christmas Eve, or in the days shortly before, families would traditionally cut a fresh tree for their living room.
+On the morning of Christmas Eve or the days before, families traditionally cut a fresh tree for their living room.

-As Christmas Eve unfolds, the parents would decorate the tree in secret and hide it under a blanket.
-Only in the evening after dinner, the tree is being revealed for the family Christmas celebrations and gift exchange.
+As Christmas Eve unfolds, the parents would secretly decorate the tree and hide it under a blanket.
+Only in the evening after dinner is the tree being revealed for the family Christmas celebrations and gift exchange.
 Many would still light wax candles, but LED lights have become increasingly popular.

 There are likely as many individual traditions as there are families in Switzerland.
-Some may tell the Nativity story while others may take a walk in the snow or toast with prosecco.
+Some may tell the Nativity story, while others walk in the snow or toast with prosecco.
 From the perspective of our international author, Steph, here are some Swiss Christmas traditions that surprised her.

 Christmas food in Switzerland

 Winter brings out the most cheesy dishes in Switzerland.
-From raclette to cheese fondue, these dishes bring people together and are popular for Christmas as well.
+From raclette to cheese fondue, these dishes bring people together and are also popular for Christmas.

 In Switzerland, one of the most traditional dishes on Christmas Eve is fondue chinoise.
-Think hot-pot meets shabu shabu - raw meat is dipped and stewed in a pot of soup, then consumed with various condiments and sauces.
+Think hot-pot meets shabu shabu - raw meat is dipped and stewed in a soup pot, then consumed with various condiments and sauces.
 Another popular dish is something my family would bake: a ham wrapped in bacon and pastry dough called Schinkli im Teig.

-For more savory and sweet Christmas dishes, have a look at our Swiss winter foods guide.
+For savory and sweet Christmas dishes, look at our Swiss winter foods guide:

 Christmas markets and other seasonal events